 I2.
 Intersection Movement Assistance (IMA) – IMA warns a driver if another vehicle is running a red light or making a sudden turn when approaching an intersection.

 K1.
-Key Value Store – A Key-Value Store (KV Store) is a system that stores (key, value) pairs.
+Key-Value Store (KVS) – A Key-Value Store (KV Store) is a system that stores (key, value) pairs.
 The key is used to obtain access to the value in some way.
 Distributed KV stores are KV stores spread across multiple machines and can effectively maintain a global state table.

 L1.
 Left Turn Assistance (LTA) – Potential collisions with oncoming traffic while turning left belong to the most safety-critical situations accounting for ~25% of all intersection crossing path crashes.
 A Left Turn Assist (LTA) was developed to reduce the number of crashes.